b-k/ludwig_van_shuffle/Readme.md

 The script will prefix the path to the set list and use the full path for string comparisons, so begin the line with the bare directory name (not `./` or such).

-Sorry Kendrick Lamar fans, but tracks in the `sets` file can't have a pipe in the name.
+* Sorry Kendrick Lamar fans, but tracks in the `sets` file can't have a pipe in the name.

+#### Scripting it

-The `sets` file starts with a directory listing with a pipe after each name, which is simple enough that there are many, may means of generating such a list from the command line.
+The `sets` file is simple enough that there are many, may means of preparing it from the command line.
 I generate the base set list via a simple shell function that I wrote:
 ```
 prep_list(){